SeleniumHQ/seleniumhq.github.io/docs_source_files/content/legacy_docs/selenium_ide.es.md

 * a locator for identifying a UI element within a page.
 * a text pattern for verifying or asserting expected page content
-* a text pattern or a selenium variable for entering text in an input field or for selecting an option from an option list.
+* a text pattern or a Selenium variable for entering text in an input field or for selecting an option from an option list.

-Locators, text patterns, selenium variables, and the commands themselves are described in considerable detail in the section on Selenium Commands.
+Locators, text patterns, Selenium variables, and the commands themselves are described in considerable detail in the section on Selenium Commands.

 Selenium scripts that will be run from Selenium-IDE will be stored in an HTML